AndrewKvalheim/gslug-infobot/README.md

 ## Usage

-Run `infobot` for a list of available commands:
+Run `bundle exec infobot` for a list of available commands:

     $ infobot
     Commands: